 Converting to a Chapter 13 Case

-Depending on your circumstances, you may be able to convert your Chapter 7 bankruptcy to a case under Chapter 13.
-In Chapter 13 bankruptcy, you are able to keep your non-exempt asset because your Chapter 13 payment plan reimburses your creditors for it over time.
+Depending on your circumstances, you may be able to convert your Chapter 7 bankruptcy to a Chapter 13.
+In Chapter 13 bankruptcy, you can keep your non-exempt assets so long as you make the payments in your repayment plan.
 In other words, Chapter 13 is a way to buy back your asset from the bankruptcy estate with monthly payments for the next 36–60 months, instead of having to come up with the money all at once.